industrial-optimization-group/desdeo-mcdm/README.md

 ## Installation

 Requires [poetry](https://python-poetry.org/).
 See `pyproject.toml` for Python package requirements.
-To install and use the this package:
+To install and use the this package with poetry, issue the following command:

 1. `git clone https://github.com/industrial-optimization-group/desdeo-mcdm`
 2. `cd desdeo-mcdm`